 Monsanto Roundup weed killer lawsuits are the biggest mass tort in the country.
 Lawyers everywhere are looking for potential victims.
 Our law firm is no exception.
-Stunning verdicts and talk of a settlement in excess of $8 have poured even more gasoline on the fire.
+Stunning verdicts and talk of a settlement in excess of $8 billion have poured even more gasoline on the fire.
 What are these cases about and what can we expect moving forward?

 The Crux of the Roundup Litigation

 A key ingredient in Roundup, glyphosate, has been associated with several cancers, including non-Hodgkin’s lymphoma, hairy cell leukemia, and multiple myeloma.

 This concern has caused public outrage by consumers who have been using Roundup for years or even decades.
 Monsanto vigorously found the possibility that Roundup causes cancer.
 After Bayer purchased Monsanto, Bayer grabbed the torch of defending the safety of the produce.

 Undeterred, lawyers filed thousands of lawsuits from victims who claim Roundup failed to warn of the possible risks with glyphosate and that the chemical ultimately caused their cancer.